-Two main mechanisms are likely driving these results.
+Two primary mechanisms appear to be driving these results.
 Firstly, women with more bargaining power can secure a higher quality partner and a larger share of the relationship's surplus.
 Consequently, their health during pregnancy improves as they can direct additional resources to their safety, nutrition, and healthcare.
 Secondly, empowered women have more control over whether to have a child.
-Our results reveal that mothers in dating markets favorable to females are more likely to be educated and healthy before pregnancy.
+My results reveal that mothers in dating markets favorable to females are more likely to be educated and healthy before pregnancy.
 Such positive selection into fertility may reflect the mother's decisions not to get pregnant or deliver if her circumstances are disadvantageous.

-A limitation of my approach is the inability to distinguish between the respective contributions of these mechanisms.
-While empowering women leads to healthier mothers and infants, I cannot quantify separately the partial effects of matching, household resources' allocation, and selection into fertility.
-As a deeper understanding of the mechanism is policy-relevant, I intend to explore this as a future research avenue.
+A limitation of this approach, however, is the inability to distinguish between the respective contributions of these mechanisms.
+While empowering women leads to healthier mothers and infants, it is difficult to quantify separately the partial effects of matching, household resources' allocation, and selection into fertility.
+As a deeper understanding of the mechanism is policyrelevant, I intend to explore this as a future research avenue.
 Additionally, my study is limited by a rigid definition of the dating market stemming from data constraints.
 Power could be gained and measurement error reduced if one could more accurately measure the dating market relevant to an individual's decisions.
-Hopefully, the release of big data from dating apps in the near future will allow us to address this issue.
+Hopefully, the release of big data from dating apps in the near future have the potential to address this issue.

 The finding of this project suggests that policies empowering women can improve maternal and neonatal health and fight racial disparities in health.
-Female bargaining power can be affected by gender-contingent transfers (Duflo [2003]) or laws governing the divorce and division of assets (Chiappori et al. [2002]).
-Our results show that policy can also influence bargaining power by altering the sex composition of the dating market.
+Female bargaining power can be affected by gender-contingent transfers (Duflo (2003)) or laws governing the divorce and division of assets (Chiappori et al. (2002)).
+My results demonstrate that policy can also influence bargaining power by altering the sex composition of the dating market.
 Mass incarceration policies resulted in a scarcity of men, especially in Black communities.
 Racial disparities in incarceration rates account for 45% of the difference in the sex composition between White and Black Americans, with half of it stemming from incarceration for non-violent offenses.
-According to our estimates, eliminating the disadvantage Black women face in the dating markets could reduce the racial gap in pregnancy outcomes by 5-10%.
-A smaller policy aiming to equalize the incarceration rate for non-violent Black offenders to the rate experienced by White people could decrease the gap in health outcomes by a modest but still significant 1-3%.
-Hence, our findings indicate that racial health disparities are partly an unintended consequence of mass incarceration policies.
+According to my estimates, eliminating the disadvantage Black women face in the dating markets could reduce the racial gap in pregnancy outcomes by 5-10%.
+A smaller policy aiming to equalize the incarceration rate for non-violent Black offenders to the rate experienced by White people has the potential to prevent 200-700 adverse pregnancy outcomes per year among Black mothers.
+Hence, my findings indicate that racial health disparities are partly an unintended consequence of mass incarceration policies.

 I believe that this project points out several interesting research avenues.
-Firstly, my results show that women migrate in response to the situation in the dating market.
-A future study is warranted to quantify the trade-off between the marriage market and labor market opportunities involved in migration decisions.
+Firstly, my results show that women migrate in response to the conditions in the dating market.
+Further research quantifying the trade-off between the marriage market and labor market opportunities involved in migration decisions would be additive.
 Moreover, according to my findings, fertility negatively correlates with female bargaining power.
-Therefore, it is essential to understand better why women who gain power in a relationship are less likely to have children.
-Finally, my findings show the effect in the first 24 hours of child's life.
+It is therefore essential to understand better why women who gain power in a relationship are less likely to have children.
+Finally, my findings show the effects of bargaining in the first 24 hours of a child's life.
 It is reasonable to expect that the effect of bargaining power continues and accumulates throughout the child's life.
-I would like to explore whether the adverse health outcomes due to female disadvantage in the dating market persist through childhood and adulthood and whether they will occur again in the next generation.
-Understanding the effect's persistence could help address the inter-generational transmission of health inequalities by improving outcomes for the most vulnerable populations.
+I would like to explore whether the adverse health outcomes due to female disadvantage in the dating market persist through childhood and adulthood, as well as whether they persist into the next generation.
+Understanding the effects' persistence could help address the inter-generational transmission of health inequalities by improving outcomes for the most vulnerable populations.